 Katey Walter Anthony is an Aquatic Ecosystem Ecologist and an Assistant Research Professor at the University of Alaska, Fairbanks.
 Her research focuses on methane in the Arctic, lakes, biogeochemistry, climate change, permafrost/thermokarst, carbon cycling, and isotopes.
 In 2010, Dr. Anthony completed her postdoctoral research on carbon and nutrient cycling in northern lakes with particular attention to permafrost dynamics and thermokarst processes in the Arctic as a as a University of Alaska Presidential International Polar Year Postdoctoral Fellow at the University of Alaska Fairbanks.
 Prior to her postdoctoral fellowship, she worked as a Research Program Manager at the Oil Spill Recovery Intstitute at the Prince WIlliam Sound Science Center in Alaska.
 Dr. Anthony holds a B.A. in Geology from Mount Holyoke College, a M.S. in Restoration Ecology from the University of California, Davis, and a Ph.D. in Aquatic Biology from the University of Alaska, Fairbanks.

-Betsy Baker is Associate Professor and Senior Fellow for Oceans and Energy at Institute for Energy and the Environment at the Vermont Law School (VLS).
-In 2013, she served as Visiting Scholar with the State Department’s inter-agency Extended Continental Shelf Task Force, and was in Alaska researching at federal and state agencies involved in the regulation of offshore oil and gas operations in the Arctic, and working with other stakeholder groups (native groups, industry, and NGOs).
-Dr. Baker’s immersion in Arctic law and policy flows from her work on law of the sea, international environmental law, comparative law, property law, and Canadian-U.S. cooperation.
-She was a science crew member on the U.S. Coast Guard icebreaker Healy for two Arctic extended continental shelf mapping deployments in 2008-2009.
-She was a Research Fellow in the Institute of Arctic Studies at Dartmouth College, and was co-lead author on an Arctic Council survey of international agreements relevant to the Arctic Ocean.
+Betsy Baker Betsy Baker is Professor and Counsel to the Dean for Alaska Programs, University of Washington School of Law, and Professor of Law at Vermont Law School.
+Now based in Anchorage, Alaska with UW Law, she served as Visiting Scholar with the State Department's inter-agency Extended Continental Shelf Task Force in 2012-13.
+Dr. Baker's immersion in Arctic law and policy flows from her work on law of the sea, international environmental law, comparative law, property law, and Canadian-U.S. cooperation.
+She was a science crew member on the U.S. Coast Guard icebreaker Healy for two Arctic extended continental shelf mapping deployments in 2008-2009, a Research Fellow in the Institute of Arctic Studies at Dartmouth College, and an Alexander von Humboldt Chancellor's Fellow in Germany.
 Her research and policy work includes commissioned papers on offshore oil and gas regulation for the Inuit Circumpolar Conference and Inuit Leaders Summit on Resource Development, and proposed Common Precepts for Marine Scientific Research Access to the Arctic Ocean.
-She chairs the Arctic Oil and Gas working group of the University of the Arctic's Arctic Law Thematic Network, and serves on the advisory board for the Institute for Environmental Diplomacy and Security at the University of Vermont.
+For the Arctic Council, she co-led the 2013 Arctic Ocean Review, a PAME survey of international agreements relevant to the Arctic Ocean.
+She chairs the Arctic Oil and Gas working group of the University of the Arctic's Arctic Law Thematic Network, and serves on the advisory board for The Arctic Centre at University of Lapland and the Institute for Environmental Diplomacy and Security at the University of Vermont.

 Nikoosh Carlo is Executive Director of the Alaska Arctic Policy Commission, which is made up of 10 State Legislators and 16 experts from throughout Alaska (including local and tribal governments).
 She also works with CNC North Consulting, which provides services related to science-influenced policy in the Arctic: building collaborations, indigenous community partnerships, program coordination and management.
 She was a AAAS Science Policy Fellow in the Division of Polar Programs at NSF, where she helped to lead the development of the health and social science components of the Interagency Arctic Research Policy Committee's 5-Year Research Plan, and led efforts to develop polar applications of sustainability science.
 She worked with the State Department to link NSF/Polar Programs with Arctic Council activities and to advance interagency efforts to develop US Arctic research policy.
 Nikoosh is Athabascan Indian from the Interior of Alaska, and was raised in the Fairbanks and Tanana communities.
 She attended the University of Alaska for undergraduate studies, earned her PhD in Neuroscience from the University of California, San Diego and served as a postdoc at the Salk Institute.
 She has previously been a Fellow at the Alaska State Legislature, National Institute of Mental Health, and Johns Hopkins University.